sharmigpinheiro-code/sharmi/README.md

 ---

-# 🎯 Game Flow
+# 🎯 Game Workflow

+### Step 1:
-1. User enters their name
+User enters their name.

+### Step 2:
-2. User selects a difficulty level
+User selects the preferred difficulty level.

+### Step 3:
+The system randomly selects a hidden word.

+### Step 4:
-3. A random word is generated
+A hint related to the word is displayed.

+### Step 5:
-4. User guesses letters one by one
+The player guesses letters one by one.

+### Step 6:
-5. Correct guesses reveal the hidden word
+Correct guesses reveal the word.

+### Step 7:
-6. Wrong guesses reduce available lives
+Wrong guesses decrease remaining lives and update the Hangman ASCII art.

-7. ASCII Hangman updates after every mistake
+### Step 8:
-8. Score is calculated based on difficulty level
+The game calculates the score based on difficulty level.

+### Step 9:
-9. User can replay the game after completion
+The player can replay the game after completion.

 ---

-# 📚 Concepts Used
+# 📚 Python Concepts Used

 - Loops
 - Conditional Statements
+- Lists
 - Dictionaries
-- Lists
 - String Manipulation
 - User Input Handling
-- Random Word Selection
+- Randomization
-- Game Logic Implementation
+- Game Logic Development

 ---

-# 💡 Creative Enhancements Added
+# 💡 Creative Enhancements

-Unlike a basic Hangman game, this project includes:
-- Difficulty selection system
-- Score calculation mechanism
-- Interactive emoji-based UI
-- ASCII character design
-- Hint-based gameplay
+This project was enhanced with several creative features to improve the gameplay experience:

+⭐ Difficulty Selection System
+⭐ Score Calculation Mechanism
+⭐ Hint-Based Gameplay
-- Replay functionality
+⭐ Replay Functionality

-These additions improve both the user experience and the overall creativity of the project.
+⭐ ASCII Character Animation
+⭐ Interactive User Interface
+⭐ Emoji-Based Console Design

+These enhancements make the project more interactive, engaging, and visually appealing compared to a basic Hangman implementation.

 ---

 # ▶️ How to Run the Project

 1. Open Google Colab or any Python IDE
 2. Copy and paste the Python code
 3. Run the program
+4. Enter your name and choose difficulty
-4. Start playing the Hangman Game
+5. Start guessing the hidden word
+6. Enjoy the game experience 🎮

 ---